 What To Do Instead: Catch yourself the next time you try to justify a purchase.
 Ask yourself why you deserve it.
 In many cases, you will find that the two do not go hand in hand.
 For example, if you work for 10 hours for $8 per hour, then you deserve $80.
 The $80 is a result of the hours you worked and your rate of pay.

-When you deserve a vacation for hard work, they do not go hand in hand.
+When you think you deserve a vacation for your hard work, they do not go hand in hand.
 Others work just as hard as you, maybe even harder and do not go on vacation.
 If you want to go on vacation that is fine.
-Just make sure you save up the money for it.
+Just don’t take one thinking you deserve it simply because you work.
+You can decide to go on vacation when you take the steps to save for and plan a vacation.

 This is the classic difference between the rich and the poor.
 The rich look long term while the poor look short term.
 Here is what I mean by this: two people go shopping for a new car, a rich woman and a poor woman.

-When asked by the salesperson about what she is looking for, the poor woman tells them she can afford a monthly payment of $300.
-She then goes and finds a car that has everything she wants and then the salesperson works out her monthly payment.
+When asked by the salesperson about what she is looking for, the poor woman tells the salesperson she wants a car that will cost her $300 per month.
+They then go and find a car that has everything she wants and the salesperson works out her monthly payment.
 The problem is that in order to get her monthly payments to $300, the salesperson took her loan out 8 years.
-Because of this, her $30,000 car turned into a $40,000 when you add in the interest.
+Because of this, her $30,000 car turned into a $40,000 car when you add in the interest.

 The rich woman on the other hand is looking to spend no more than $25,000 for the car.
 She looks at the cost of the car and factors the interest she will pay on the loan.
 As long as those two numbers add up to less than $25,000 she buys the car.